zacharski/database-course/tasks/task3/readme.md

 # Task 3.
 Your first node server

+### Associated Videos

+In the [Intro to Node Module](http://inquiryum.com/modules/nodejs%20module/Intro-to-Node/) of the Inquiryum course:

+- Basic Server
+- Postman

 In the Basic Server and Postman units of the Nodejs module, you learned how to

 - write simple get requests